top of page

 Junior Partner

-Lowell Chandler is a committed advocate of fighting the good fight and has spent his career building his experience in environmental law and policy.
-After graduating from Hellgate High School in Missoula, Montana, Lowell completed his Bachelor of Science in Geography with honors from the University of Montana.
+Lowell Chandler is a committed advocate of fighting the good fight and has spent his career building his experience in energy and environmental law and policy.
+After graduating from Hellgate High School in Missoula, Montana, Lowell completed his Bachelor of Science in Geography with honors in 2012 from the University of Montana.
 Upon graduation, Lowell moved to Washington, D.C., where he worked as a climate policy analyst with an international NGO advocating for environmental law and policy reforms nationally and globally to combat climate change.

 During law school, Lowell served as Publication Editor of the Public Land & Resources Law Review, received the Dean of Students Award for Highest Academic Achievement in Renewable Energy Law, twice competed in the National Environmental Law Moot Court Competition (award recipient of the Best Brief Award for the Environmental Plaintiff), was a scholar with the Wyss Scholars Program for the Conservation of the American West, and served as President of the Environmental Law Group.
-Lowell was also selected as a national member of the Order of Barristers for having demonstrated exceptional skill in trial advocacy, oral advocacy, and brief writing.

 Presentations & Publications: